Anna-lee robertson

 what people are saying

-A passionate believer in the transformational power of music, Anna completed a Master of Music Therapy in 2012.
-Her thesis explored the articulation of connection in music therapy practice with non-verbal clients — a testament to her fascination with the transcendent, communicative power of sound.
+A passionate believer in the transformational power of music, Anna was drawn to undertake further studies, completing a Master of Music Therapy in 2012.
+Motivated by a genuine fascination with the transcendental elements of music making, her Masters’ thesis explored the complex nature of articulating key moments of connection during music therapy practise with non-verbal clients.